 Purchase and exchange

 The pass can be bought online (before or after you arrive in Taiwan).
 You will then receive a voucher that has to be exchanged for the actual pass at the ticket office of any THSR train station.
-The Joint passes can also be exchanged at a TRA ticket office at major train stations.
+The joint passes can also be exchanged at a TRA ticket office at major train stations.
 The voucher must be exchanged within 90 days of purchase.
-It can be exchanged prior to actually starting to use it.

 How to use the Taiwan High Speed Rail Pass